 So if you are also a science enthusiast and have dreams of changing the world with your innovations, read on and start creating!

 Scientists from around the world have contributed to the field of medicine, physics, chemistry, and also technological developments, among other vital aspects of society.

 Almost every company employs scientists.
 Scientists operate in a range of sectors and specialize in different types of study, from business to teaching to regulation.

 As a budding scientist, you can either take a theoretical approach or a practical approach.
 Both these approaches are equally important in the field.
 Additionally, research and development are a requirement in all fields of scientific study, even for industrial purposes.

 So as we understand the importance of scientists, let’s have a look at some of the most brilliant minds and their contributions!
 In the end, you can even drop a comment telling us how many of them you already knew about!

 7 of the world’s top scientists

 So let’s look at 7 of the greatest scientists the world has known –

 #1 Nikola Tesla (1856-1943)

 Nikola Tesla was one of the greatest minds of his time.
-Dubbed as the wizard of the industrial revolution, his contribution to the electrification of life is crucial to us now.
+Dubbed the wizard of the industrial revolution, his contribution to the electrification of life is crucial to us now.